microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -Iterations : # times perf measurements will be run/averaged. (maximum: 1024 times)
 -Input <fully qualified path>: binds image or CSV to model -TopK <number>: print top <number> values in the result.
-Default to 1 -PerfOutput [<fully qualified path>]: csv file to write the perf results to -SavePerIterationPerf : save per iteration performance results to csv file -SaveTensorData <saveMode folderPath>: saveMode: save first iteration or all iteration output tensor results to csv file [First, All]
+Default to 1 -BaseOutputPath [<fully qualified path>] : base output directory path for results, default to cwd -PerfOutput [<path>] : fully qualified or relative path including csv filename for perf results -SavePerIterationPerf : save per iteration performance results to csv file -PerIterationPath <directory_path> : Relative or fully qualified path for per iteration and save tensor output results.
+If not specified a default(timestamped) folder will be created.
-                                        folderPath: Optional folder path can be specified to hold tensor data.
-It will be created if folder doesn't exist.
+-SaveTensorData <saveMode>: saveMode: save first iteration or all iteration output tensor results to csv file [First, All]
 -DebugEvaluate: Print evaluation debug output to debug console if debugger is present.
 -Terse: Terse Mode (suppresses repetitive console output) -AutoScale <interpolationMode>: Enable image autoscaling and set the interpolation mode [Nearest, Linear, Cubic, Fant]